In Defense of Good Medical Record Documentation

 Software cannot replace human verification!
-Linda will explain the steps that you can take now to ensure that your documentation is defensible and includes all five elements required for proper medical documentation.
+Brandy will explain the steps that you can take now to ensure that your documentation is defensible and includes all five elements required for proper medical documentation.

 - Responding to a MAC regarding an aberrancy that exists within your practice